Ep. 2·

 I need to talk about pricing because it happened three times this week.

-Monday: we had two tiers.
+Monday: two tiers.
 Standard for 45 markets, Premium for the 5 most expensive cities.
-This created a question that no customer should ever have to ask: "which tier is Nashville?"
+This created a question no customer should have to ask: "which tier is Nashville?"
 If you have to check a tier list to understand the pricing, the pricing is broken.

 So we collapsed it to one plan. $999 a month.
 All 50 markets.
-The optimizer handles cost differences under the hood.
 We deleted 706 lines of code.
 Felt great.

-Wednesday: I wrote an 800-line PRD for three packages — Standard, Pro, and Max — with nested listener routes, venue-type optimization, and a lift-weighted fill algorithm.
+Apparently not great enough.
+Wednesday: I wrote an 800-line PRD for three packages.
+Standard, Pro, and Max.
+Nested listener routes, venue-type optimization, and a lift-weighted fill algorithm.
 It was beautiful, ambitious, and completely insane for a product with zero paying customers.

 By Thursday morning I'd killed it.
 Back to one plan.
 The three-package spec went into the archive.
 Maybe it comes back someday when there are enough customers to justify the complexity.
 For now: one plan, one price, one answer.